palacaze/gateau/README.md

 ### Installing a project

 Most of the work is performed at target creation.
-The actual installation procedure consists in a simple call to `gateau_install_project()`, which will use the information gathered from previous calls to `gateau_configure()`, `gateau_add_library()` and `gateau_add_executable`.
+The actual `install` target is created through a simple call to `gateau_install_project()`, which will use the information gathered from previous calls to `gateau_configure()`, `gateau_add_library()` and `gateau_add_executable()`.
-Consequently, it should be call near the end of your root CMakelists.txt, after all the targets to be installed have been defined.
+Consequently, it should be placed near the end of your root CMakelists.txt, after all the targets to be installed have been defined.

 ### Generating documentation